 The COVID-19 pandemic has highlighted and exacerbated longstanding challenges to the rule of law.
 Building back better will require a committed effort to reinforce the rule of law foundation that underlies just communities.
 With your help, we can move the world beyond recovery, to a more just future.

 The World Justice Project’s independent, survey-based data and insights provide common ground and a credible guide to protecting and advancing the rule of law.
-Our research and engagement priorities address the world’s most pressing governance challenges: rising authoritarianism, unequal access to justice, corruption, environmental destruction, imperiled human rights, and a public health crisis.
+Our research and engagement priorities address the world’s most pressing governance challenges: rising authoritarianism, unequal access to justice, corruption, imperiled human rights, and rising inequities at a time of crisis.

 When you support the World Justice Project, you’ll be joining a movement to strengthen the rule of law worldwide.
 Join us by donating today.

 World Justice Project in Action

 The WJP Rule of Law Index 2021 identified that rule of law declined globally for the fourth consecutive year and that COVID-19 has accelerated worldwide trends in rising authoritarianism.
 The Index data reflects practical insights from ordinary citizens and legal experts alike, drawing on in-depth surveys with more than 140,000 people around the world.
-This data is used by policy makers, activists, governments, the media, and others to understand how the rule of law is perceived and experienced in their country, to see how it compares worldwide, and to identify opportunities for reform.
+This data is used by policymakers, activists, governments, the media, and others to understand how the rule of law is perceived and experienced in their country, to see how it compares worldwide, and to identify opportunities for reform.